 - Whisk in warm water, stirring in any browned bits from the bottom of the pan.
 Bring to a simmer until thickened.
 Stir in the beef broth, tomato sauce, thyme, bay leaves, cloves and salt and pepper, to taste.

-- Cover and simmer over low heat for about 2 hours, stirring occasionally.
+- Return beef to pot.
+Cover and simmer over low heat for about 2 hours, stirring occasionally.
 Add the carrots to the stew and simmer an additional 30-45 minutes, or until carrots are tender.
 Stir in the gnocchi 5-10 minutes before serving.

 - Before serving, stir in balsamic vinegar and fresh parsley.